 There are various forms of lavender products available which are commercially made from lavender dried leaves and plant essential oils.

 - Home decorating.

 - Lavender essential oil is used in massage therapy.

 - Lavender is good for skin health (helps to treat acne and eczema).

 - Helps in healing wounds/burns/insect bites.

-- Lavender oil is good for hair health (Treats dandruff, hair fall, lice and works as good conditioner).
+- Lavender oil is good for hair health (Treats dandruff, hair fall, lice, and works as a good conditioner).

 - Helps in treating insomnia.

-- It is wonderful herb to treat anxiety and depression.
+- It is a wonderful herb to treat anxiety and depression.

 - Helps in curing headaches and aids in digestion.

 There are 4 types of Lavender plants grown in India.

 - This variety is the longest-grown lavender species and is native to the Mediterranean area.